Periculum-io/react-native-precision/README.md

 # react-native-precision

-Precision library is a powerful & easy to use credit score library for Android.
+Precision library is a powerful & easy to use data enrichment tool for customer profiling.
-The library gives you credit score information for your customer.
-No stress :)

 ## Badges